PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Middleware.md

 });
 ```

-**Explanation**: This middleware checks for a specific authorization header.
+**Explanation**: This middleware checks for a specific **authorization header**.
 If the header matches the expected token, the request is allowed to continue.
 Otherwise, the client receives a `403 Forbidden` response.

 ---
 ## 2. Third-Party Middleware

-These are middleware functions developed by the community and published as Node.js packages.
+These are middleware functions developed by the `community` and `published` as Node.js packages.

 ### Example 1: `body-parser` - Parse incoming request bodies